TIBCOSoftware/tci-flogo/samples/app-dev/graphql/readme.md

 ![The Import app dialog](../import-screenshots/graphql_create_flow.png)

 The flows are generated upon successful upload of the .gql file based upon the no. of *queries* and *mutation* in the .gql file.
 Each flow acts as a resolver function.
-Since, in the given *StarWarsSchema.gql* file, there were three *query* and one *mutation*, so 1 flow for each *query* and *mutation* has been generated.
+Since, in the given *StarWarsSchema.gql* file, there were three *queries* and one *mutation*, so 1 flow for each *query* and *mutation* has been generated.

 The 1st flow name is *Query_hero*.
 It is returning the hero details upon providing the arguments from the trigger via flow parameter.